310mc/https-310mc.github.io-tl/source/_posts/climax/tears_of_shooting_stars.md

 {% bubble Chiaki sad2 %}
 I’m fine with that, if that’s what would give you relief and make you smile again… because your smile is the greatest treasure in this whole world.

-I would always look forward to making your smile shine at its brightest.
+I would always look forward to making that shine at its brightest.
 But if I was truly just a nuisance to you all along, then… I apologize.
 I’m so sorry, Takamine.
 {% endbubble %}

 ## Chapter 4